pluralsh/documentation/pages/getting-started/cloud-shell-quickstart.md

 ---
-title: Deploying with Cloud Shell
+title: In-Browser Quickstart
-description: Setting up your first cluster in browser.
+description: Setting up your first cluster in browser using the Plural Cloud Shell.
 ---

 ## Overview